logto-io/docs/docs/docs/references/users/README.md

 roles_names represent the roles granted to the user in Logto.

 You cannot update the user's role_names using Admin Console for now.
-Stay tuned.

 :::info